C. difficile infection

 Mild to moderate infection

-The most common signs and symptoms of mild to moderate C. difficile infection are:
+The most common symptoms of mild to moderate C. difficile infection are:

-People who have a severe C. difficile infection tend to become dehydrated and may need to be hospitalized.
-C. difficile can cause the colon to become inflamed and sometimes form patches of raw tissue that can bleed or produce pus.
-Signs and symptoms of severe infection include:
+People who have a severe C. difficile infection tend to lose too much bodily fluid, a condition called dehydration.
+They might need to be treated in a hospital for dehydration.
+C. difficile infection can cause the colon to become inflamed.
+It sometimes can form patches of raw tissue that can bleed or make pus.
+Symptoms of severe infection include:

-- Abdominal cramping and pain, which may be severe
+- Belly cramping and pain, which may be severe.

 When to see a doctor